nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

    	   event modeling has been deliberately deferred to C2M2 Level 2, so all the relationships represented here as "<->" are undirected, and so the notion of a "chain of provenance" cannot be fairly represented by this model._
-         * _In addition to event data, model support representing details of experimental processes has also been assigned to Level 2._
+         * _In addition to the event modeling just mentioned, experimental process modeling has also been assigned to Level 2._
          * _With both of these (more complex) aspects of experimental metadata masked at C2M2 Level 1, the most appropriate granularity at which a Level 1_ `biosample` _entity should be modeled is as an abstract "material phase"